JaymesKat/uganda-markets/README.md

 ## Requirements
 In order to run this project, ensure that you have installed;
-- Node 8 and aboce
+- Node 8 and above
 - NPM

 ## Installation